davidjguru/the-russian-llulaby/content/blog/six-steps-to-improve-the-performance-of-drupal-9.md

 As with any major problem that remains (for the moment) in the form of the enormous and the abstract, our situation invites a lateral approach, intuitive interpretation, thoughtful creativity: we have some macro figures, some "general" assessments regarding the performance of our Drupal installation and we must reduce it: that is our mission, the only important thing now, Mr Anderson.

-But as it's still an undetermined scenario (thinking about the first time), we require and propose a lateral, partial, iterative and incremental approach.
+But as it's still an undetermined scenario (thinking about the first time), I require and propose a lateral, partial, iterative and incremental approach.
 We need perhaps to induce more than to deduct and take the parts until we reach the category and settle the whole.
 For all these reasons, we have chosen a heuristic approach that allows us to work with items, activities and strategies that facilitate the lateral approach of that great vessel that is itself the performance of an online platform of these characteristics.

+**How do I prepare my little heuristic?** My approach is based on the gathering of a series of fundamental items from which to establish the basic framework: we will resort to the great sources of each technology to study, collect and evaluate the configuration proposals they offer, to accumulate possible actions that will give rise to an initial study checklist that we can compare and check in parallel if the interventions generate fruits in the form of measurable changes.
+I build checklists, execute interventions, obtain values and compare results.

+We will then operate on that base framework by extending reviews of more advanced issues.

 ### Scenario

+Now I would like to share what is my current stack, just in the moment while I'm writing these lines.
+Actually the experiences gathered here come from different scenarios, for several different projects and clients, so as part of the objectives of this article I wanted to unify everything in a single scenario.

+So my current environment is build so:

+Hardware (Host)
+Processor: i7 - 10510U, 1.80GHz, 2.30GHz
+RAM: 16GB
+Drive: SSD, 476GB
+System: 64bit

+Operating System (Host): Windows 10, build 18363.

+Virtualization Hardware provided by Virtual Box 6.1.16

+Operating System (Guest):

+Container

 * For Debian Ubuntu

 * Stack (Envinronment)

-### Reading Materials

-This whole process of experience and iterative learning, has been produced - _for me_ - progressively through practice and theory.